Nirv-git/VRMods/README.md

 In mod settings there is one preference, the distance from your head the camera gets teleported to.

+# VRC-ToggleIKTAnim
+Did you like having a button you could pin to your QuickMenu to quickly toggle movement animations with IKTweaks?
+This ultra simple mod adds a toggle to your QM that forcefully sets the preference for IgnoreAnimationsMode betweek "None" and "All".
+It is simple, dirty, but works!

 # VRC-PlayerSpeedAdjSlower
 Did you ever want to move slower in game?
 This mod lets you do that!
 This is a very simple mod that uses [UIExpansionKit](https://github.com/knah/VRCMods/) to add three buttons to your settings menu.
 Default Speed, Half speed and 1/10 speed.
 Honestly the main purpose for making this was use with very small avatars.